 Subject to legal and Plan limits, participants may elect to contribute up to 50% of pretax earnings, as defined by the Plan document.
 Participants may also make catch-up contributions if they have attained age 50 before the close of the Plan year.
 The Company contributes a matching contribution for participants in an amount equal to 100% of the first 3% of compensation plus 50% of the next 2% of compensation contributed by the participant.
 Participants are also eligible for an annual retirement savings contribution, which is determined based on the participant's age and years of service.
-Certain participants hired prior to January 1, 2004, who were age 50 or older and were actively employed on January 1, 2005, are eligible for an annual transition retirement contribution, which is determined based on the participant's age.
-Generally, participants must work 1,000 hours and be employed on the last day of the Plan year to receive the retirement savings and transition retirement contributions.
+Certain participants hired prior to January 1, 2004, who were age 50 or older and were actively employed on January 1, 2005, are eligible for an annual transition retirement contribution, which is determined based on the participant and transition retirement contribution, the retirement savings and transition retirement contributions.
 The Plan also accepts rollovers from other tax-qualified plans.